Frederick Converse Beach: Biography

 Frederick Converse Beach was born on March 27, 1848, in Brooklyn, New York, to Alfred Ely Beach, builder of New York's first subway.
 His grandfather was Moses Yale Beach, publisher of the New York Sun, and his uncle was Moses Sperry Beach, publisher of the Boston Daily Times.
 His other uncle William Yale Beach was a banker and real estate developer, and his cousin Charles Yale Beach was a manufacturer and real estate investor.
 Frederick's son was Stanley Yale Beach, an aviation pioneer, and the Beaches were all members of the Yale family.

 Frederick Converse Beach graduated from Yale's Sheffield Scientific School in 1868.
 In 1869, he was made night superintendent of the Beach Pneumatic Transit tunnel under Broadway, and then in 1870, operated a pneumatic car and explained its working to the public.

 From 1871 to 1876, he was engaged in the manufacture of electrical instruments in New York, making telegraphs.
 He later became editor for Scientific American, their family magazine, and became one of its co-owners.
 He was also co-owner of Munn and Company, a family owned patent agency, and American Photography magazine.

 After working on improving the telephone technology, he became the first, in 1880, to transmit sermons over the telephone, communicating from Plymouth Church (Brooklyn), to his father's house at 31 Union Place, in front of Union Square, New York.
 In 1884, he founded the Society of Amateur Photographers of New York, becoming its first President, and joined the Postal Progress League and became also its President.

 He secured a parcel post for the United States, brought many reforms, and looked forward to the time when aerial transport of all kinds of mail will happen by the atmosphere.
-He was a member of the New York Electrical Society, the Camera Club, the American Institute, and the National Arts Club in Manhattan, with members including J.P.
-Morgan and President Teddy Roosevelt.
+He was a member of the New York Electrical Society, the Camera Club, the American Institute, and the National Arts Club in Manhattan, with members including J. P. Morgan and President Theodore Roosevelt.
 He was made President of the Housatonic Yacht Club, the oldest operating Yacht club in Connecticut.
 The club was founded by his family on his father's property in Stratford, Connecticut.

 In 1889 he was the editor of American Photography, and in 1896 he became a director of Scientific American.
 In 1898, he introduced the first electric automobile in Stratford, Connecticut, and built a power plant for its maintenance.
 From 1902 he was editor in chief of the Encyclopedia Americana, which was the first major multivolume encyclopedia published in the United States.

 Frederick also funded, in thousands of dollars, the airplane designs of his son Stanley from 1903–1910.

 He died on June 8, 1918, at his home in Stratford, Connecticut.